jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 	- Checkpoint heuristics: when to checkpoint? especially important if Rhizome is to run indefinitely
 		- "Lineage chains can grow very long in a long-running system like Alluxio, therefore the checkpointing algorithm should provide a bound on how long it takes to recompute data in the case of failures"
 - Settling into new place, we cleaned out the garage (which is where I am staying) and made it somewhat liveable??
 Took a lot of work, the previous tenant didn't even properly move out which was a stressor for a little while
-	- Because there is no proper heating/cooling, sometimes I literally work with the garage door open for good circulation which gets me weird looks from the neighbours but its fun
+	- Because there is no proper heating/cooling, sometimes I literally work with the garage door open for good circulation which gets me weird looks from the neighbours but it's fun
-	- Incepto people have all been super nice and they are all working on/exploring cool things
+	- Incepto people have all been super nice and they are all working on/exploring cool things.
+I get a little distracted sometimes just working in the garage so it's really nice I can just hop over to the hackerspace in the house to get some more focused work done.

 ### June 16 - 19th
 - Interact Retreat!
 Lots of good conversations about the work I'm doing which has been super clarifying for what type of explanation gets through to certain types of people